Minzhe-Ni/learngit/readme.md

 Git is a free software distributed under the GPL.
 Git has a mutable index called stage.

-Using Git is covenient to manage programs.
+Using Git is convenient to manage programs.